 You can take this trip either independently or as part of a tour.

 Where is Tomar

-With a population of just 40,000 people, Tomar is located in Central Portugal.
-It is about 140km (87mi) northeast of Lisbon, approximately one and half hour drive.
+With a population of just 40,000 people, Tomar is located in Central Portugal, about 140 kilometres (87 miles) northeast of Lisbon, approximately one and half hour drive.

 What to See in Tomar and Almourol